 For more information on accessing reports and report options such as different views and parameters, see the following knowledge base article.

 The Alert and Reminder Report is one of the most used reports on PPO.
-The report shows a project filter combo parameter and an employee filter combo parameter.
+The report shows a project filter combo parameter and an resource filter combo parameter.

 The report is broken up into three sections: a section for Tasks, a section for Issues and a section for Risks.
 Each section shows items that are overdue (where the due date or follow-up date has been reached but the item is not complete).

 This report can be automated.
-This means that it can be sent on a regular basis to employees that have items assigned to them that are overdue.
-Each employee will only receive their own items on the report.
+This means that it can be sent on a regular basis to resources that have items assigned to them that are overdue.
+Each resource will only receive their own items on the report.

 The report can also be expanded to show additional entities such as Actions.